 It applies to resident and non-resident individuals who have a total chargeable income exceeding $270,000 during the income tax year.

 Who is responsible for the collection and payment of the levy?

 For those that are solely salary & wage earners, employers will make the SRT calculations, deductions and remittances in the same manner as that of PAYE.
 Those that earn both employment income and business income [e.g. rental income, taxi income, bank interest] will be required to either inform their employers of their estimated chargeable income for the year and/or make payments directly to FRCA.

 The employer shall be liable to calculate the SRT amount payable and make the payment to FRCA.
 Fiji nationals employed in international organizations, embassies and foreign missions will be required to make their own arrangements for payment if there is no PAYE system in their organisation.

 For those that are self-employed, they will be required to estimate their chargeable income similar to the Provisional Tax System and make payments directly to FRCA on a monthly basis.

-How do we calculate the SRL amount payable?
+How do we calculate the SRT amount payable?

-SRL is computed by applying the rate to the chargeable income.
-The rates are provided in the Table A8 of the Fourth Schedule.
-The levy ranges from 23% to 29% per annum for resident individuals and from 19% to 29% for non-residents.
+SRT is computed by applying the rate to the chargeable income.
+The rates are provided in the tables 9 and B7 of the Fourth Schedule of Income Tax Act.
+The tax ranges from 23% to 29% per annum for resident and non resident individuals.

 Print This Page